whaynes/STCW23/jekyll/_assessments/OICEW-5-1D.md

 ### Lab Manual

-<%= imagelink("EN2111-labmanual-F15.pdf", "Auxiliary Machinery II Laboratory Manual") %>
+{% imagelink EN2111-labmanual-F15.pdf, Auxiliary Machinery II Laboratory Manual %}

-See the [Engineering Assessment Guidelines](guidelines) for additional specifications of behavior and standards.
+See the {% guidelines %} for additional specifications of behavior and standards.